What Scotts Valley is Doing

 City Operations Under the Shelter-in-Place Order

 The City of Scotts Valley changed operations to meet the requirements of the Order.
-By ceasing non-essential activities, we are meeting our duty to slow the spread of the virus.

 The City is operating with the following essential functions:

 - Police Dispatch and Patrol Services will operate as normal.
 The Police have special protocols in place to protect themselves and others such as the use of personal protective equipment.
 The Police and the Scotts Valley Fire Protection District have strong operational mutual aid protocols.